 Some context…

-My career was now directed by studying natural medicine systems, and art therapy.
-For the last 20 years, motivated by the incredible power of spiritual science I have focused on work and my own self development that draws on the necessity of our wellbeing in connection to environmental wellbeing.
-It has not been easy, more and more as we rely on technology and climate changes, we need to regulate our nervous systems as much as we need to have a healthy environmental system.
-I have found in order to navigate hard paralysing experiences of loss, betrayal, depression and having to change patterns (personal and global), we need to have disciplines of beauty where art and nature are our science for establishing harmony.
+I changed careers to study natural medicine systems, and art therapy.
+For the last 20 years, motivated by spiritual science I have focused on work and my own self development that draws on the necessity of our wellbeing in connection to environmental wellbeing.
+It has not been easy, more and more as we rely on technology and the climate changes, we need to adapt our nervous systems as much as we need to generate a healthy environmental system.
+In order to navigate hard paralysing experiences (global and personal) of loss, betrayal, depression I’ve found being active or in activism needs disciplines of beauty where art, science and nature are in alliance for understanding what’s needed for establishing harmony.

 I studied art therapy in 2008-11 at Tobias School of Art & Therapy, an Anthroposophical transpersonal counselling training.
 A rich study of art as a science and soul force, a tool for accessing information and a tool for balancing.
 It’s an ongoing investigation in how nature, colour, form, story can affect one physically, neurologically and energetically.